-What is an Upright Stereotactic Breast Biopsy?
+What is an Stereotactic Breast Biopsy?

-What to expect during your breast biopsy
+What to expect during my biopsy?

 When will I receive my biopsy results?

-When to call CRL Women’s Imaging?
+When should I call CRL Women’s Imaging?

 If you have any bleeding that does not stop after applying pressure, or if you have signs of infection such as swelling, redness, warmth, pain or a fever please call us right away.

 The patient navigator can be reached Monday – Friday between 8:00am – 4:00pm:

 After office hours or on the weekend contact the radiologist on call: